behreajj/AseIlbmIo/README.md

 # Aseprite ILBM Import and Export

+**PrismaticRealms has released an [Amiga IFF exporter](https://prismaticrealms.itch.io/aseprite-script-amiga-iffilbm-exporter) for Aseprite.
+Development on this repository will be halted.
+Please support the development of that project.**

 ![Screen shot](screenCap.png)

 This is a script for the [Aseprite](https://www.aseprite.org/) [scripting API](https://www.aseprite.org/docs/scripting/).
 It provides **rudimentary** support for importing and exporting `.ilbm` and `.lbm` files from the `.iff` family.